Fox Tower Theater

 Three shows were held each weekday, four on Saturdays, and five each Sunday.
 This arrangement brought success to the theater’s owners from the opening night on August 27, 1921 to the beginning of the Great Depression.
 By 1931, the theater, like many around the country, closed for three years.

-New owners eventually took over and reopened the Pantages Theater as the Tower Theater in 1934.
+New owners eventually took over and reopened the Pantages Theater as the Tower Theater on April 13, 1934.
 Adding motion pictures to the program, the theater survived.
 In the 1940’s, the Tower Theater was operated by the Fox Theatres chain.
-Stage shows also continued until 1947 — one of the last vaudeville houses in the country when it switched to movies-only
+Stage shows also continued until 1947 — one of the last vaudeville houses in the country when it switched to movies-only.

 By the late-1950’s, Kansas citizans became enamored with television and their patronage of downtown movie theaters like the Tower Theater diminished dramatically.
 Other priorities emerged for the land upon which the Tower Theater stood and a parking lot replaced the building when it was torn down in 1960.